matteo-cavallo/code-pilot/README.md

 ```bash
 npm install -g code-pilot
 ```
+Make sure you're using node >= 18 so fetch is available
 2. Get your OpenAI API key from the OpenAI API website

 3. Run the CodePilot CLI tool and follow the prompts: